mayjspencer/Nim-Game-Project/README.md

 The class encapsulates the pile sizes and throws exceptions to enforce the rules of the game.

 * `Piles(int... initSizes)`: Initialize a new Piles object with the sizes in the given array.
-Copy the array to ensure that the sizes can only change by calling removeObjects.

   The constructor should throw an IllegalArgumentException if either of the following conditions is true: